filakhtov/gentoo-use-docs/net-dialup/ppp.md

 This flag should only be enabled if there is a need to establish PPP connection with IPv6 protocol support.

-### libressl
-Allow using the LibreSSL library instead of the OpenSSL for cryptographic operations, i.e. password hashing, traffic encryption (i.e. for EAP - Extensible Authentication Protocol), and so on.

-This flag should only ever be toggled system-wide, because these libraries can't be simultaneously installed into the same system and are dependent upon by many packages.

 ### pam
 Patch the `Makefile.linux` file to uncomment the `USE_PAM=y` variable.
 Enable support for PAM stack to allow users to authenticate with their system credentials (username and password), and install the `/etc/pam.d/ppp` configuration file.
 As an example, this can be used in conjunction with LDAP (Lightweight Directory Access Protocol) user authentication.